david672orford/android-webview-wsgi/README.md

 The following Python modules have been manuall added to python-install/lib/python2.7/site-packages/:

-* tlslite-ng (with loading of verifierdb commented out in api.py)
+* tlslite-ng (with loading of verifierdb, POP, etc. commented out in api.py)
 * ecdsa (on which tlslite-ng depends)
 * six (on which tlslite-ng also depends)